awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

    ubuntu:~$ sudo update-initramfs -u -k all
    ```

-1. Verify that the `ena` module is installed using the modinfo ena command from [Testing whether enhanced networking is enabled](#test-enhanced-networking-ena)\.
+1. Verify that the `ena` module is installed using the modinfo ena command from [Test whether enhanced networking is enabled](#test-enhanced-networking-ena)\.

    ```
    ubuntu:~$ modinfo ena